American-Cloud/Slackwoot/README.md

 3. Enable events: `message_created`, `conversation_status_changed`
 4. Save

-The main page also has an **Add Mapping** button that fetches your available Chatwoot inboxes so you can pick one without leaving the browser.
+Use **Browse Chatwoot Inboxes** on the main page to find inbox IDs and create mappings without leaving the browser.

 ---